 You are here

-The School will run over six consecutive days of theoretical and practical sessions from February 8th to February 13th, 2016.
+The School will run over six consecutive days of theoretical and practical sessions, from February 13 to February 18, 2017.
 Training will require previous knowledge of basic principles for quantitative methods that correspond to those taught in introductory courses of statistics and econometrics at the undergraduate level.
-At the very least a working knowledge of regression and multivariate analysis is expected.
+At least, a working knowledge of regression and multivariate analysis is expected.
 Although the exercises will be guided, basic familiarity with Stata is strongly recommended.

-The course is the 8th edition of an initiative designed to provide Ph.D. students and researchers in the Social Sciences, Economics and Statistics with the requisite knowledge and applied methods for implementing policy evaluation using microdata.
+The course is the 9th edition of an initiative designed to provide Ph.D. students and researchers in the Social Sciences, Economics and Statistics with knowledge and applied methods for implementing policy evaluation using microdata.